Aptera Electric Car FAQ

 instead of the normal $100.
 You’re 30-dollar discount won’t be applied until you get to the

 last page of the ordering process.
-The best part is, the deposit is fully refundable if you
+The best part is, that the deposit is fully refundable if you

 decide you don’t like something about the production version or if your life situation